bhagania/nba_analysis/README.md

 👉 The exciting part?
 This is just scratching the surface.
 With deeper Machine Learning and Regression Modeling, we could move beyond historical analysis to predicting future winners, player performance, or even which teams might be safer bets in a season.

-💡 I’d love to hear from this amazing community:
-➡️ What are the best courses (Udemy, Coursera, etc.) to learn ML/Regression Modeling specifically for sports analytics or time-series prediction?